Capital punishment in Japan: Opposition

 Amnesty International argues that the Japanese justice system tends to place great reliance on confessions, even ones obtained under duress.

 According to a 2005 Amnesty International report:

 Some critics claim that coerced confessions are responsible for Japan's high conviction rate; as of 2017, the conviction rate in Japan was 97.8%.
 Legal scholars, on the other hand, cite a low prosecution rate and a different method of calculating the conviction rate than in other countries as reasons for Japan's high conviction rate.
-According to them, Japanese prosecutors formally prosecute only about 8% of the cases they accept.
+According to them, Japanese prosecutors formally prosecute about 8% of the cases they accept.
 These are the cases that prosecutors believe are certain to result in a conviction.
 About 60% of the cases they accept are not prosecuted, and about 30% are summarily tried and punished with fines of 1 million yen or less.

 Amnesty also reports allegations of abuse of suspects during these interrogations.
 There are reports of physical abuse, sleep deprivation and denial of food, water and use of a toilet.
 One of its biggest criticisms is that inmates usually remain for years (and sometimes decades) on death row without ever actually being informed of the date of their execution prior to the date itself, so inmates suffer due to the uncertainty of not knowing whether or not any given day will be their last.
 According to Amnesty International, the intense and prolonged stress means many inmates on death row have poor mental health, suffering from the so-called death row phenomenon.
 The failure to give advanced notice of executions has been stated by the United Nations Human Rights Committee to be incompatible with articles 2, 7 and 10 of the International Covenant on Civil and Political Rights.